Baroque pop: Dissipation and revival (1970s–present)

-The "quaintness" of baroque pop and the use of violins and classical guitar became the target of parody at the end of the psychedelic era.
-In the 1990s, chamber pop derived from the "spirit" of baroque pop, characterized by an infusion of orchestral arrangements or classical style composition.
+English baroque survived into the early 1970s, as record labels sought to capitalize on the singer-songwriter phenomenon by offering lavish string arrangements to unknowns.
+Among these artists were Nick Drake and individual members of Honeybus.
+The quaintness of baroque pop and the use of violins and classical guitar became the target of parody at the end of the psychedelic era.
+One notable instance of a baroque pop song after its dissipation is the 1982 single "Golden Brown" by British rock band the Stranglers, featuring a harpsichord and unconventional time signatures and tuning.
+In the 1990s, chamber pop derived from the spirit of baroque pop, characterized by an infusion of orchestral arrangements or classical style composition.
 It originated as a response to the lo-fi production that dominated in the 1990s.
 Between the 1990s and 2010s, baroque pop enjoyed a revival with bands like the Divine Comedy.
+The American rock band Panic! at the Disco shifted to a baroque pop sound with their 2008 album Pretty.
+Odd.
+English rock band Arctic Monkeys shifted to a baroque pop sound with their 2018 album Tranquility Base Hotel & Casino and their 2022 album The Car, most likely influenced by frontman Alex Turner's work with the Last Shadow Puppets.